First steps to prepare your stay

 In Jena every child of seven months or older has the legal right to a place in day care if both parents have a job, are students or in vocational training.
-Otherwise they can attend a kindergarten at the age of 2.
-It is recommended that you inquire and register early with the day care provider of your choice.
-For all children living in Germany it is compulsory to attend school from the age of 6 to 15.
-A complete list of day care centers, schools and educational facilities can befound here.
+Otherwise they can attend a kindergarten at the age of 1.
+You should inquire early about the day-care facilities.

 The institute does not take legal responsibility for any recommendations.